-- · Cornwall is a deprived area according to the European Union definition - Cornwall has a high reliance on self-employment, leading to non-entitlement to benefits and financial hardship - Delayed or non-payment by parents/carers and/or schools - · Delayed or non-payment by Cornwall Music Education Hub - · Failure to win business from schools, CMEH or parents - · Removal of national funding for Music Education Hub programme - Central government cuts to budgets may require schools/other establishments to stop goodwill use of facilities - Cherry-picking of business by other providers - · Lack of available teaching staff
+- Cornwall is a deprived area according to the European Union definition. - Cornwall has a high reliance on self-employment, leading to non-entitlement to benefits and financial hardship. - Delayed or non-payment by parents/carers and/or schools. - Delayed or non-payment by Cornwall Music Education Hub. - · Failure to win business from schools, CMEH or parents - Removal of national funding for Music Education Hub programme. - Central government cuts to budgets may require schools/other establishments to stop goodwill use of facilities. - Cherry-picking of business by other providers - Brexit creates uncertainty leading to reduction in funding opportunities available